 PRO: The Titans selected Jonnu Smith in the third round (100th overall) of the 2017 NFL Draft.
 The 6-foot-3-inch, 248-pound tight end participated in every game as a rookie and ranked fifth among rookie tight ends in receptions (18).
+In 2018, he set single-season career highs in every receiving category before having his second season cut short due to a knee injury.
 Smith was a prolific passer catcher in his four seasons at Florida International.
 Smith concluded his career as FIU’s all-time leader for tight ends in receptions and receiving yards and his 18 career receiving touchdowns ranked third in the school’s record books.
 Smith possesses the ability to flash after the catch and has the speed to attack all three levels of the field.
 He is also known for his strength and willingness to block in the run game.

 • During the 2017 regular season, Smith was one of three rookie tight ends to appear in all 16 games (Gerald Everett and David Njoku) and one of two rookie tight ends with at least 13 starts (O.J.